Bubbles. Remember how you felt the first time you blew bubbles?

 Start with a jar of bubble solution, or make your own with dishwashing detergent and water.
 Make or buy a couple of wands of different sizes.

 The next time you find yourself stuck in a mental loop that goes something like…

-I just want to stay in bed and hide under the covers until roots grow out of my hair
+I’m just staying in bed and hiding under the covers until roots grow out of my hair!

-I should lose weight/eat more vegetables and chocolate/exercise every day/stop hanging out on Twitter all day/find a more decorous way to pick my nose
+I should lose weight/eat more vegetables/exercise every day/stop hanging out on social media/find a classier way of relieving stress than picking my nose…

-…get out your bubble solution and wand and blow bubbles.
+… haul out your bubble solution and wand and — blow bubbles!